andrewcooke/choochoo/docs/kit.md

 ## Loading Activities

 The software has to 'know' what kit is used in what activitiy.
-This is done by defining the aviable `kit` when you load the activity.
+This is done by defining the available `kit` when you load the activity.

 So, for example, if all the fit files in directory `mtb-rides` are from rides on my Cotic bike (defined with `ch2 kit start cotic`), then